PDP flays INEC for banning smart phones in polling units - Vanguard News

 “INEC, if you throw this country to crisis, you will be held responsible.”

-Secondus said that Nigeria was under siege as the Federal Government had introduced an obnoxious suspension of the people right to freedom in the country.
+Dickson’s aide also quoted Secondus as saying that Nigeria “was under siege as the Federal Government had introduced an obnoxious suspension of the people’s right to freedom in the country.”

-He expressed the alarm that more people had been killed in the country in the past one year that those killed in the Nigerian civil war from 1967 to 1970.
+He expressed the alarm that more people had been killed in the country in the past one year than those killed in the Nigerian civil war from 1967 to 1970.

-He lamented that the APC had introduced dictatorial tendencies that were worse that the repression witnessed under the military.
+He lamented that the APC had introduced dictatorial tendencies that were worse than the repression witnessed under the military.

-Secondus also accused the Federal Government òf borrowing N11 trillion in three years in spite of the huge amount of money budgeted yearly to run the government .
+He said Secondus also accused the Federal Government of borrowing N11 trillion in three years in spite of the huge amount of money budgeted yearly to run the government .

 He said that the nation’s debt profile had hit the highest of all time under the APC-led Federal Government.